 The author labored to give his words and phrases the quaint, old-fashioned sound and structure of our King James's translation of the Scriptures....
 Whenever he found his speech growing too modern -- which was about every sentence or two -- he ladled in a few such Scriptural phrases as "exceeding sore," "and it came to pass," etc., and made things satisfactory again.
 "And it came to pass" was his pet.
 If he had left that out, his Bible would have been only a pamphlet.
 Roughing It, Chapter 16

-So "it came to pass" is found in nearly 20% of the BoM's verses -- over 13 times as often as in the Bible!
+So "it came to pass" is found in more than 20% of the BoM's verses -- 15 times as often as in the Bible!
 But, actually, it's a bit worse than that.
 The original 1830 edition of the BoM had even more uses of "and it came to pass."
 But since I can't find a searchable version of the 1830 edition, I can't quantify it for you.

 Still it seems strange that he would have had 30 paragraphs in the 39 verses of 1 Nephi 16.
 I guess the original translation didn't have any punctuation, but still 30 paragraphs in 45 or so sentences seems a bit excessive.